randomcoder67/UK-Election-2024-Terminal-Polls/README.md

 A simple Python script to display current average UK election polling in the terminal.

-Pulls poll data from the [BBC Election Tracker](https://www.bbc.co.uk/news/uk-politics-68079726) and the [Politico Poll of Polls](https://www.politico.eu/europe-poll-of-polls/united-kingdom/).
+Pulls poll data from the [BBC Election Tracker](https://www.bbc.co.uk/news/uk-politics-68079726), the [Politico Poll of Polls](https://www.politico.eu/europe-poll-of-polls/united-kingdom/) and [YouGov](https://yougov.co.uk/topics/politics/trackers/voting-intention).

 ![Screenshot of program in use](terminalPollingScreenshot.png)